dedwar65/Chp2-BeliefsandTrust/Notes/2022_returns _HRS_long.md

+## Using the Longitudinal file

+# 1. Computing returns for 2022

 * F_t net investment flows per asset class (that are available for 2022)
     * private business: SR050 (invest), SR055 (sell)
     * stocks: SR063 (net buyer or net seller), SR064 (magnitude)